0cjs/sedoc/win/tips.md

 Windows 10 Tips and Tricks
 ==========================

-### Find Application for File from Command Line
+### Start Application for File from Command Line

-    start filename.ext
+    START "" filename.ext
+    "$COMSPEC" //c start "${@//&/^&}"       # in MINGW /usr/bin/start script

+The first parameter is an optional window name; it's best always to supply this otherwise `START` may get confused and open a Command Prompt window.
+`START /?` will print help.

+I've also seen someone suggest using `CALL`, though I don't see how that works.

 ### Keyboard Shortcuts